eosrio/hyperion-stream-client/README.md

 ```

 To refine even more your stream, you could add more filters.
 Remember that adding more filters
-will result in a AND operation, by now it's not possible to make OR operations with filters.
+will result in an AND operation, currently it's not possible to make OR operations with filters.

 #### 2.2 Delta Stream - client.streamDeltas